Top 50 AI Funded Startups June 2026 | Complete Rankings

 $2B+ total • $14.6B valuation • Series C (Mar 2026)

 Nvidia-backed European AI infrastructure.
-Raised $2B Series C in March 2026 — one of Europe’s largest tech financings.
+Raised $2B Series C in March 2026 — one of Europe’s largest tech financings ever.
 Sheryl Sandberg joined board.
+Building sovereign AI data center capacity across Europe.

 #15